-The Transit Advisory Committee for Safety (TRACS) provides information, advice, and recommendations on transit safety and other issues as determined by the Secretary of Transportation and the Administrator of the Federal Transit Administration (FTA).
-TRACS is comprised of diverse interests to cooperatively address transit safety and other issues by identifying the best solutions based on agreed upon facts, and identifying proposed regulatory provisions to implement those solutions.
+The Transit Advisory Committee for Safety (TRACS) provides information, advice, and recommendations on transit safety and other issues as determined by the Secretary of Transportation and the FTA Administrator.
+TRACS is comprised of a diverse panel of professionals representing a variety of stakeholders and interests to cooperatively address transit safety and other issues by recommending solutions based on agreed upon facts.

 - Subscribe to TRACS news through email updates; select "Safety & Oversight/Transit Advisory Committee for Safety (TRACS)"